Right To Food UK Commission

 This is an opportunity to contribute your experiences and ideas, to help reduce the numbers of people who go to bed hungry in the UK.

-We want to hear from as many Individuals, community leaders, community groups, non-government organisations, academics and food service providers, health and social workers and activists for the right to food.
-All are welcome to raise their voices and share your experiences.
+We want to hear from as many Individuals, community leaders, community groups, non-government organisations, academics and food service providers, health and social workers and activists for the Right to Food campaign.

-Your inputs will contribute to the Commission Report and Right to Food Legislation Roadmap which will use evidence submitted to develop an Action Plan for the UK to make the right to food a reality by 2030.
+Your inputs will contribute to the Commission Report and Right to Food legislation roadmap, which will use evidence submitted to develop an Action Plan for the UK to make the Right to Food a reality by 2030.

 We invite: